-Scheifele also wants to keep a tight grip on expenses to maintain the company's profitability at least at last year's level, when it was among the highest in the industry.
+CEO Scheifele wants to get energy costs under control to maintain the company's profitability at least at last year's level, when it was among the highest in the industry.

-The cement maker cut annual costs more than planned in 2011 and increased its savings programme to a total of 1 billion euros by 2014 compared with its 2010 cost base.
+The cement maker in 2011 cut almost 184 million euros more in annual costs than it had planned and increased its savings programme to a total of 1 billion euros by 2014 compared with its 2010 cost base.

-HeidelbergCement trades at 12 times expected earnings per share, the average among peers such as Holcim, according to Thomson Reuters StarMine, which weights analyst estimates according to their accuracy.
+HeidelbergCement trades at 12 times expected earnings per share, the average amongst peers such as Holcim, according to Thomson Reuters StarMine, which weighs analyst estimates according to their accuracy.

 The company's shares have risen 27 percent this year. ($1 = 0.7603 euros)